graphql-markdown/graphql-markdown/CONTRIBUTING.md

   * `docusaurus` contains Docusaurus plugin 📦 [`@graphql-markdown/docusaurus`](https://github.com/graphql-markdown/graphql-markdown/tree/main/docusaurus)
     * `src` contains all JS files used by the package.
     * `tests` folder contains all tests needed (see [tests](#tests) section).
+    * `scripts` contains scripts used for running smoke tests.
   * `core` contains core logic 📦 [`@graphql-markdown/core`](https://github.com/graphql-markdown/graphql-markdown/tree/main/packages/core)
     * `assets` folder contains assets used by the plugin, e.g. the default homepage `generated.md`.
     * `src` contains all JS files used by the package.